 At the town of Cai Be, see the floating market, where people in boats sell their wares, then visit a rice “factory,” where varieties of rice-based candies are made.
 Walk along local lanes to see loganberries being processed by the families who live there.
 From the hamlet of Sadec, take a local boat along a channel off the main river.
 End the day with a cruise of the Mekong at sunset.

-Friendly Chau Doc has one of Vietnam’s most interesting markets, with an astonishing variety of tropical fruits, vegetables and other goods.
-Continue to a small floating market on the river and a floating fish farm.
-In the afternoon, the Jahan crosses the border into Cambodia.
-There will be a chance to enjoy the Jahan’s many amenities, to hear talks by our staff and for our chefs to show you how to prepare some of Cambodia and Vietnam’s signature dishes.
+Friendly Tan Chau has one of Vietnam’s most interesting markets, with an astonishing variety of tropical fruits, vegetables, and other goods.
+We continue to a small floating market on the river and a floating fish farm.
+In the afternoon, we continue sailing the Mekong.

 Enjoy a full day to explore the Cambodian capital of Phnom Penh.
 Ride a cyclo (bicycle taxi) to the Royal Palace and its opulent Silver Pagoda.
 Browse the world’s finest collection of Khmer sculpture at the National Museum of Cambodia, and venture into a local market.
 This afternoon, learn about the reign of the Khmer Rouge on visits to the Choeung Ek “killing fields” and the Tuol Sleng Genocide Museum.
 Back aboard ship, enjoy a dance performance by children from a local orphanage.